-Cook Inlet's sea level contains large tidal components particularly M2, S2, K1 and O1 (Fig. 2).
+particularly M2, S2, K1, and O1 (Fig. 2).
 The largest of these, M2, has an amplitude of about 1 m near the Stevenson and Kennedy entrances.
-To simplify the analysis without sacrificing essential WAD physics, most of the results shown below are from experiments that use a round-number period of 12 hours and an average amplitude $\eta_o = 1.2$ m at the model's southern open boundaries.
+To simplify the analysis without sacrificing essential WAD physics, most of the results shown below are from experiments that use a roundnumber period of 12 h and an average amplitude η_0 =1.2 m at the model's southern open boundaries.
 However, we also have repeated some experiments including all tidal components.
-Open boundary specifications consist of a combination of normal-velocity specified as a sinusoid (amplitude $\overline{U}{no} \approx \sqrt{g/H{msl}}\eta_o$ where H{msl} is averaged depth ≈ 70 m in the lower inlet) and radiation (Oey and Chen, 1992).
+Open boundary specifications consist of a combination of normal velocity specified as a sinusoid (amplitude $\overline{U}{no} \approx \eta_o \sqrt{g/H{msl}}$, where H{msl} is the average depth at ≈ 70 m in the lower inlet) and radiation (Oey and Chen 1992).
 The same specification is applied to the Shelikof Strait open boundary except that when there are river discharges Q{river} , the same outflow is allowed to exit the model domain at the strait.
-The zero-phase assumption between Shelikof strait and Stevenson/Kennedy entrances is an excellent one.
-Other open boundary specifications are as follows: one-sided advection for tangential velocities, temperature and salinity (velocities = 0 and climatological T and S during inflow), Orlanski's (1967) radiation for both components for the three-dimensional velocity, and radiation based on external gravity phase speed $\sqrt{gH{msl}}$ on the relatively unimportant η (because normal velocity is specified).
+The zero-phase assumption between the Shelikof Strait and Stevenson/Kennedy entrances is an excellent one.
+Other open-boundary specifications are as follows: one-sided advection for tangential velocities, temperature and salinity (velocities=0 and climatological T and S during inflow), Orlanski's (1976) radiation for both components for the three-dimensional velocity, and radiation based on external gravity phase speed $\sqrt{gH{\rm msl}}$ on the relatively unimportant η (because normal velocity is specified).

 We assume the Inlet is ice-free throughout the year, and at the surface, wind stresses are specified and heat and salt fluxes are zero.
-In the midst of winter (February) the "ice-free" assumption is a poor one near-shore and in the upper Inlet [Moore et al., 2000], and the model results in these regions in winter are invalid.
-That surface heat and salt fluxes are zero is also inaccurate especially in late fall and winter when strong evaporative losses are expected due to strong winds and low air temperatures. То partially compensate for the missing forcing, model surface temperature is relaxed to climatology with a time scale of 1.5 months.
+In the midst of winter (February), the "icefree" assumption is a poor one near shore and in the upper Inlet (Moore et al. 2000), and the model results in these regions in winter are less reliable.
+That surface heat and salt fluxes are zero is also inaccurate especially in late fall and winter when strong evaporative losses are expected due to strong winds and low air temperatures.
+To partially compensate for the missing forcing, model surface temperature is relaxed to climatology with a timescale of 1.5 months.
 The surface salt flux is still zero, however, and the distribution of salinity inside the model Inlet is assumed to be dominated by discharge and mixing with more saline waters from the Gulf of Alaska.
-We use NOAA/NDBC buoy data and NOS winds at four stations: Anchorage, Nikiski, Drift River and Augustine Island; examples are shown in Fig. 4 as wind stick plots for the first 60 days of year 2000.
+We use the NOAA/ National Data Buoy Center (NDBC) buoy data and NOS winds at four stations: Anchorage, Nikiski, Drift River, and Augustine Island; examples are shown in Fig. 4 as wind stick plots for the first 60 days of year 2000.
 These winds are converted to stresses using Large and Pond (1981) and linearly interpolated onto the model grid.
-The wind is generally weaker in the upper inlet (Anchorage) than in the lower inlet (Augustine Island); short-period fluctuations can be seen in Fig.4 at all stations.
-There exist however finer spatial variability and transient wind events due to air flows over mountain ranges and through valleys (D. Prentki, 2004; private communication); these wind events are not captured well by the use of only four stations.
+The wind is generally weaker in the upper Inlet (Anchorage) than in the lower Inlet (Augustine Island); the channeled wind along the Inlet dominates with additional short-period fluctuations, as can be seen in Fig. 4.
+There exist, however, finer spatial variability and transient wind events due to air flows over mountain ranges and through valleys (Orographic effects; D. Prentki, 2004, private communication); these wind events are not captured well by the use of only four stations.